 Soap and water washing is the most effective way to remove the types of pathogens that food workers have on their hands.
 In order for hand sanitizers to work properly, hands must first be washed with soap, rinsed with running water and completely dried.
 The Minnesota Food Code requires handwashing with soap and water in food service establishments.

 The FDA Food Code and the Minnesota Food Code allow the use of hand sanitizers by food workers only after proper handwashing.
+In addition to providing handwashing facilities stocked with soap and water, food service establishments may provide hand sanitizer to their customers but is not required.

 Wash hands in designated hand sink.
 Wet hands with warm water.
 Apply soap.
 Lather, scrub and use a fingernail brush for 20 seconds.
 Rinse.
 Dry hands with paper towel.
 Turn off faucet with the towel.